WPDevelopers/notificationx/README.txt

 - Learn from our tutorials on [Youtube Channel](https://wpdeveloper.net/go/youtube-channel)
 - Or [rate us](https://notificationx.com/go/review-nx) on WordPress

 ### 🎁 GET FREEBIES FOR YOUR WORDPRESS SITE ###

+NotificationX is backed by WPDeveloper, a dedicated team trusted by more than 3000,000 users.
 Consider checking out our other WordPress solutions & boost your WordPress website:

 🔝 [Essential Addons For Elementor](https://wordpress.org/plugins/essential-addons-for-elementor-lite/): Most popular Elementor extensions with 1 Million+ active users in the WordPress repository